brianhouse/art_and_code/units/4_nonlinearity/lecture.md

     print("I don't know how you feel.")
 ```

 This reworked example tests if the word "good" is contained somewhere in the variable `feeling` (and likewise for the other options), so it is a little more flexible when it comes to extraneous words.
-We've also added `.lower()` to the end of `raw_input()`, which is a trick that converts the input to lowercase and prevent the second mixup with cases.
+We've also added `.lower()` to the end of `raw_input()`, which converts the input to lowercase and prevent the second mixup with cases.
+This is a new kind of function, because it comes after a period rather than wraps around its input.
+These are called **methods**, and we'll see them a lot when using (and modifying) strings.

 <p align="center">
   <img src="code/7_in_2.png" width=600 />